Skip to main content

 • Am I having trouble thinking clearly?

-It is important to address the changes you notice as early as possible, so they do not worsen.
-For example, a little bit of joint stiffness that keeps you from reaching overhead may result in you using your arms less.
-As a result, your arm may become weaker and stiffer over time.
+It is important to ask about the changes you notice as soon as possible, so they can be corrected before they get worse.
+For example, a little bit of joint stiffness in your arm might cause you to use your arm less.
+Over time, your arm might become weaker and stiffer.

-Cancer and cancer treatment can cause many different kinds of physical problems.
-Cancer rehabilitation can help with many of them, including:
+Cancer and cancer treatment can cause many kinds of physical problems.
+Cancer rehab can help with:

 Learn more about the physical side effects of cancer and cancer treatment.

 Mobility problems affect how a person moves around.
-Cancer rehabilitation can help if you have difficulty:
+Cancer rehab can help if you have trouble:

 • Getting up off the floor